 - Spoon clam mixture into reserved shells.
 Place in 15x10x1-in. baking pans.
-Bake 15-20 minutes or until heated through.
+Bake until heated through, 15-20 minutes.
 Preheat broiler.

 Wonderful!
 This is a keeper!
 We loved the combined taste of the clams and sausage.
 Thank you for submitting this recipe!